StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: for Object Rearrangement

 In this work, our robot can execute pick and place actions.
 For each object, we can sample a set of stable grasps $\mathcal{G} = \{g_1,...,g_M\}$.
 Given a target pose for object $\xi^{goal}_i$ and a stable grasp $g_j$, the robot can move its end effector to $\xi^{ee}_i=\xi^{goal}_i (\xi^{pc}_i)^{-1} g_j$ to place the object at the goal pose.
 We only use pick and place actions in our setup to simplify the problem.
 However, our object-centric actions can be integrated with sampling-based TAMP solutions \cite{curtis2022long} to also leverage other motion primitives, such as pushing and regrasping, to reach the goal poses predicted by our system.

-Below we describe our approach to sample goal poses for objects based on partial point clouds of the objects and the language goal.
-Our framework combines a generator based on a diffusion model and a learned discriminator that filters invalid samples.
-Our diffusion model is integrated with a transformer model that maintains an individual attention stream for each object.
-This object-centric approach allows us to focus on learning the interactions between objects based on their geometric features as well as the grounding of abstract concepts on spatio-semantic relations between objects (e.g., large, circle, top).
-The discriminator model operates on the scene level after transforming the objects to their predicted goal poses to further reject invalid samples.
+Below, we describe our approach for sampling goal poses for objects based on partial point clouds, given a language goal.
+Our framework combines a generator based on a diffusion model and a learned discriminator that filters out invalid samples.
+As shown in Fig.~\ref{fig-arch}, our diffusion model is integrated with a transformer model that maintains an individual attention stream for each object.
+This object-centric approach allows us to focus on learning the interactions between objects based on their geometric features, as well as the grounding of abstract concepts on spatio-semantic relations between objects (e.g., large, circle, top).
+The discriminator model operates on the imagined scene after transforming the objects to their predicted goal poses to further reject invalid samples.